MikeJollie2707/MichaelBot/docs/docs/index.md

 **Technical:** Most cooldown are soft; they can be reset by resetting the bot or use some commands to reset.
 Some cooldown are hard-coded; they're saved within the database and you might need to edit the table (and the cache) to remove it.

+### Concurrency

+Some commands also have a limited amount of time they can be active at a time.
+This is referred to as max concurrency, where the command will have a maximum of `n` active sessions.
+This is common for commands that stays active for more than a few seconds.
+Usually, the bot will limit to 1 per target (target is same as the target in cooldown).

+For example, the command `barter` is a command with a session to listen for any inputs from the user.
+Therefore, it has a max concurrency of 1 per user.
+This means the same user can't invoke `barter` again until the command is finished (and any cooldown).

 ## Parameters

 Many commands require parameters to be passed in.
 Although the `help` command already provide a good amount of info, it is still limited because it is auto-generated.
 Note that these are mostly applied to Prefix Commands; Slash Commands is super user-friendly so you might not even need to care about most of these stuffs.